dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

   **_Figure 1:_** _A layer-by-layer causality DAG.
 Each message refers to 2F+1 ones in the preceding layer._

-DAG Trans is a reliable, causal broadcast communication substrate for disseminating transactions among N=3F+1 parties.
+DAG Trans is a reliable, causal broadcast communication substrate for disseminating transactions among N=3F+1 parties, at most F of which are presumed Byzantine faulty and the rest are honest.
-It exposes three basic API's, `broadcast()`, `deliver()`, and `setInfo()`.
+The substrate exposes three basic API's, `broadcast()`, `deliver()`, and `setInfo()`.
-The basic requirements of reliable broadcast are **Reliability**, **Agreement**, **Validity** and **Integrity**.
-A **Causality** requirement is added that exposes message dependencies.
+In a nutshell, DAG Trans guarantees that all parties deliver the same ordered sequence of messages by each sender and exposes a causal-ordering relationship among them.
+These properties are described below as **Reliability**, **Agreement**, **Validity**, **Integrity**, and **Causality**.

-More specificially, DAG Trans provides a `broadcast(payload)` API for a party `p` to send a message to other parties.
+More specifically, DAG Trans provides a `broadcast(payload)` API for a party `p` to send a message to other parties.
 A party's upcall `deliver(m)` is triggered when a message `m` can be delivered.

-DAG Trans injects into messages references to previous messages and regulates transmissions to saturate network capacity.
+Each message must refer to a certain number of preceding messages.
-In this post, we concentrate on a layer-by-layer regime, where each message must refer to a certain number of messages in the preceding layer, as depicted above.
+In this post, we concentrate on a layer-by-layer regime, where in each layer, a messages refers to a certain number of messages in the preceding layer, as depicted above.
+The layer-by-layer design regulates transmissions so as to saturate network capacity.

 To prepare for Consensus decisions, DAG Trans exposes a single additional API `setInfo(meta)`.
-A message broadcast by a party carries the latest `meta` value invoked in `setInfo(meta)` by the party.
+When a party invokes `broadcast()`, the message carries the latest `meta` value invoked in `setInfo(meta)` by the party.

 Messages are delivered carrying a sender's payload and additional meta information that can be inspected upon reception.
 Every delivered message `m` carries the following fields: